harangp/tfjsctcloss/README.md

 From my first experience, this won't happen in your first try.
 Tensors are immutable, accessing values are a pain, and you sometimes just throw in the towel and do things the old fasioned way: get an array representation, do the trick as you are used to, then convert the result back into a tensor and move along. **This is fine for getting things working**, just don't forget, that there is a reason for pressing work to be done the 'Tensorflow way'.
 More on that later.

-CTC is a dynamic algorythm, which means a lot of slicing / concatenation / conditional stuff is happening.
+CTC is a dynamic algorithm, which means a lot of slicing / concatenation / conditional stuff is happening.
 It will take time to get there.

 ### Test